pointw-dev/halchemy/src/docs-generator/src/guide/headers/default.md

 ```python
 api = Api('http://example.org/api', {'Accept':'application/xml'})
 ```
-> If you do not want to specify a base URL, you can use Python's named parameters, like this:
+> If you want to set headers but not specify a base URL, you can use Python's named parameters, like this:

 ```python
 api = Api(headers={'Accept':'application/xml'})